 - (1) If the receiving team gains possession, subsequently loses possession, and fouls after the kicking team gains possession, the spot of first touching is disregarded, and the kicking team retains possession.
-Enforcement of the receiving team's foul is as customary. - (2) If the receiving team fouls during the kick, gains possession, then subsequently loses possession, and the kicking team accepts the penalty, the first-touch violation is disregarded.
-The ball reverts to the receiving team, and its penalty is enforced from the end of the kick, or the spot of the foul, whichever is less beneficial to it.
-If the kicking team declines the penalty, it is the receiving team's ball at the spot of the first-touch violation. - (3) There may be multiple "first touch" spots if the kicking team touches the ball multiple times before it is touched by a player of the receiving team. - (4) A Team B player is deemed not to have touched a kick if such touching occurs in the immediate vicinity of the line in an attempt to block the kick. - (5) If a player of the kicking team touches the goal line with any part of his body while touching the ball, the ball is dead, and the result of the play is a touchback. - (6) The spot of first touching is normally the yard line at which the ball is when touched.
+Enforcement of the receiving team's foul is as customary. - (2) There may be multiple "first touch" spots if the kicking team touches the ball multiple times before it is touched by a player of the receiving team. - (3) A Team B player is deemed not to have touched a kick if such touching occurs in the immediate vicinity of the line in an attempt to block the kick. - (4) If a player of the kicking team touches the goal line with any part of his body while touching the ball, the ball is dead, and the result of the play is a touchback. - (5) The spot of first touching is normally the yard line at which the ball is when touched.
 If the first touching occurs while the ball is in the air above or beyond the goal line, and prior to the ball touching the goal line or the ground beyond the goal line, the spot of first touching is deemed to be the spot from which the touching player left the field of play, but in no event inside the receiving team's one-yard line.

 ARTICLE 3.
 KICKING TEAM PLAYER OUT OF BOUNDS.
-A player of the kicking team, who has been out of bounds, may not touch or recover a scrimmage kick beyond the line of scrimmage until it has been touched by a kicking team player who has not been out of bounds, or until it has been touched by a player of the receiving team beyond the line.
+A player of the kicking team, who has gone out of bounds during the kick, either of his own volition or by being legally forced out of bounds, may not touch or recover a scrimmage kick beyond the line of scrimmage until it has been touched by a kicking team player who has not been out of bounds, or until it has been touched by a player of the receiving team beyond the line.